google-gemini/generative-ai-python/docs/api/google/generativeai/protos/GenerateAnswerResponse/InputFeedback.md

-description: Feedback related to the input data used to answer the question, as opposed to model-generated response to the question.
+description: Feedback related to the input data used to answer the question, as opposed to the model-generated response to the question.

 <div itemscope itemtype="http://developers.google.com/ReferenceObject">
 <meta itemprop="name" content="google.generativeai.protos.GenerateAnswerResponse.InputFeedback" />